rubensocj/hidrotsbr/README.md

 ## Description

-The R package *hidrotsbr* provides tools for reading, cleaning and processing data from hydrological services of Brasil.
+The R package *hidrotsbr* provides tools for reading, cleaning and processing data from hydrological services of Brazil.
+Currently, the package contains functions for:

+- Groundwater level from piezometers of the Geological Survey of Brazil's (CPRM) Groundwater Monitoring Network (RIMAS)
+- Rainfall data from monitoring stations of the Meteorological Foundation of Ceara (FUNCEME)

 ## Instalation

-You can install the **development** version from [Github](https://github.com/rubensocj/hidrotsbr)
+You can install the package from [Github](https://github.com/rubensocj/hidrotsbr)

 ``` r